pudly/schmopera-hugo/content/articles/what-comes-first-the-union-or-the-gig.md

 ---
-title: What comes first, the union or the gig?
+title: "What comes first, the union or the gig?"
 ---

 "How do you do it?"
 "Don't you get tired?"
 "That sounds exhausting!"